What is a Penetration Test?

 Conducting a penetration test allows you to check both web applications and complex IT infrastructures for vulnerabilities - before hackers can use them for attacks or cyber attacks.
 A thorough test is essential, especially for web-based applications: security vulnerabilities that could be specifically exploited by hackers are systematically uncovered - and can then be specifically remediated.

-If desired, we can perform a re-test after the penetration testing to ensure that all identified problem areas have been successfully resolved.
-This way, you strengthen your IT security permanently - with the highest standards, practical expertise, and clear orientation to your individual threat situation.
+If desired, we can perform a re-test after the penetration testing to ensure that all identified problem areas and security gaps have been successfully resolved.
+This way, you strengthen your IT security permanently – with the highest standards, practical expertise, and clear orientation to your individual threat situation, supported by vulnerability assessments, vulnerability scanners, insights from real-life cyber threats, and the experience of certified security experts.